EgeraldoTM/Catering-Service-ASPNet-MVC/README.md

 the implementation details.
 The Core define the business logic.

 * The Infrastructure layer contains data access and persistence logic.
-This layer is responsible for communicating with external systems, in this case the database.
+This layer is responsible for communicating with external systems like the database.
 In this project, there are classes that implement the repository pattern, which provides an abstraction layer over data access to make the code more testable and maintainable.